robertaicenogle/Credit_Risk_Analysis/README.md

 ![](BalancedRandomForestClassifierModel2.PNG)
 ![](BalancedRandomForestClassifierModel3.PNG)

-- The balanced accuracy score improved to about 79%.
+- Balanced accuracy score: 79%
-- The high_risk precision is still low at 4% only with 67% sensitivity which makes a F1 of only 7%.
+- High risk precision is 4% and sensitivity is 67% resulting in an F1 of 7%
-- Due to a lower number of false positives, the low_risk sensitivity is now 91% with 100% presicion.
+- The low number of false positives results in a low risk sensitivity of 91% and 100% presicion

 ### EasyEnsembleClassifier Model
 ![](EasyEnsembleClassifierModel1.PNG)
 ![](EasyEnsembleClassifierModel2.PNG)
 ![](EasyEnsembleClassifierModel3.PNG)

-- Now, the balanced accuracy score is high to about 93%.
+- Balanced accuracy score: 93%
-- The high_risk precision is still low at 7% only with 91% sensitivity which makes a F1 of only 14%.
+- High risk precision is 7% and sensitivity is 91% resulting in an F1 of 14%
-- Due to a lower number of false positives, the low_risk sensitivity is now 94% with 100% presicion.
+- A low number of false positives results in a low risk sensitivity of 94% with 100% presicion

 ## Summary
 The credit risk analysis models have weak precision to determine if credit risk is high.
 Though, the Ensemble models have higher sensitivity of the high risk credits.
 On the other hand, the EasyEnsembleClassifier model detects high credit risk, but - with a low precision - a considerable number of low risk credits are erroneously detected as high risk, resulting in missed opportunity.
 As a consequence, I cannot recommend of the models to predict credit risk.